-Negotiating is an integral part of the cooperation between parties in international trade.
-It allows tailoring the terms of transactions to individual needs.
+Good negotiating skills are necessary when making deals in international trade.
+It allows you to get the best terms.
+Sourcing from China is popular.
 However, Western and Chinese negotiating styles differ substantially.
-Analyzing such differences and thorough preparation before the meeting will work to your advantage.
+Analyzing such differences and thorough preparation before the business meeting will work to your advantage.
 How to be successful at negotiating with Chinese business partners?

 Negotiating with Chinese Business Partners – Cultural Differences

 The fact that there are some cultural differences between China and Western countries is not surprising.
-Nevertheless, not everyone knows how much these differences influence business culture.
-Some of the most important dissimilarities in the context of trade cooperation are:
+Nevertheless, only some know how much these differences influence business culture.
+Some of the most significant differences in the context of trade cooperation are:

 It is not common for Chinese people to refuse directly or express a negative attitude towards an issue.
 In Western countries, on the other hand, most people prefer to express their views and emotions openly, which sometimes leads to misunderstandings.
 You should be aware that despite the friendly atmosphere of the negotiations, the outcome will not necessarily be positive.
-Moreover, phrases such as “perhaps” or “let’s get back to this issue later” are often disguised as refusals.
+Moreover, phrases such as “perhaps,” “we will see,” or “let’s get back to this issue later” are often, in fact, refusals.

-Chinese society has retained a much stronger concept of hierarchy than the Western one.
+Chinese society has retained a much stronger concept of hierarchy than the West.
 The position of a superior is much higher in Chinese companies, and the employees cannot usually question their decisions.
-Therefore, it is important to choose representatives of the same position and age, depending on the Chinese side’s representatives.
+Therefore, choosing representatives of the same status and age is important, depending on the Chinese side’s representatives.

 Western individualism contrasts with Chinese collectivism.
 Many people in the US and Europe tend to separate professional and private life.
-However, the Chinese create a network of connections called guanxi (关系, which can also be translated as “relations”) for years.
+However, the Chinese create a network of connections called guanxi (关系, which can also be translated as “relations”) that can last a lifetime.
 Guanxi helps to navigate smoothly in the business environment and benefits from support within the network.
-This factor influences the Chinese strategies for creating long-term business relations based on trust.
+It influences the Chinese strategies for creating long-term business relations based on trust.

 Chinese Negotiating Style

-To understand the nature and style of Chinese negotiations, you have to know the why.
-For most Chinese businessmen, the aim is to establish a framework for long-term cooperation and seek mutual benefits, not just to come to an agreement on a single transaction.
+To understand the nature and style of Chinese negotiations, you must know the why.
+Most Chinese business people aim to establish a framework for long-term cooperation and seek mutual benefits, not just to come to an agreement on a single transaction.
 Chinese-style negotiations are thus an ongoing process rather than a single event on the meeting calendar.
 For the Chinese, the process itself is more important than the goal.

 Chinese business partners want to build long-lasting interpersonal relationships rather than strict business ones.
 It is often not limited to meetings in the office but often extends to shared meals or sightseeing.
 Therefore, it is common that you will not get to the point during the first couple of meetings.
 This negotiating style requires adaptation and patience for the task-oriented Western businessmen driven by the “time is money” principle.